 Starring Joan Crawford, Robert Montgomery, Nils Asther, and May Robson.
 Based on the novel by Marie Belloc Lowndes.
 Adaptation by Wanda Tuchock.
 Written by John Meehan.
 Directed by Clarence Brown.

 This is a film you’ve probably never seen.
 Why?
-Well, in 1938, the Supreme Court ruled that MGM had infringed on the copyright of a play entitled Dishonored Lady.
+Well, in 1936, the Supreme Court ruled that MGM had infringed on the copyright of a play entitled Dishonored Lady.
 In actuality, both Dishonored Lady and Letty Lynton, Lowndes’ novel, were inspired by a real life murder case in 19th century Scotland.
 MGM had once considered producing Dishonored Lady, but the Hays Code rejected it.
 So they purchased the rights to the Lowndes novel instead.
 But because the stories were so similar, the Court ordered MGM to pay damages.
 As the result of a later ruling, Letty Lynton was disbarred from rerelease and has rarely been seen since.
-(Tracking this film can be difficult, but I have a mediocre copy that I would be happy to send upon request.)
+(Tracking this film can be difficult, but I have a mediocre copy that I screened here.)

 The few contemporary reviews of this film praise the brazen Pre-Codeness of the story.
 Joan Crawford leaves South America to get away from a possessive lover.
 On shipboard, she falls in love with Robert Montgomery and accepts his marriage proposal.
 But when she returns to New York, the lover is waiting for her.
 He blackmails her into seeing him, threatening to reveal their scandalous past to her new fiancee.
 She goes to his place with a vial of poison, planning on using it for herself if he refuses to let her go.
 But her lover drinks the poison by mistake and dies.
 I won’t spoil the rest of the plot — except to say: this is a Pre-Code film, and ladies who kill don’t often receive punishment.
 An interesting subplot involves Joan’s reconciliation with her cold and estranged mother.
 The story is indeed thrillingly daring for the ’30s, but the execution is only moderately successful — with a few parts of the film bordering on boredom.